-Sometimes, the temperatures can fall to as low as 1°C. The city itself is a conglomeration of around 14 islands that are interconnected with around 50 bridges.
+Sometimes, the temperatures can fall to as low as 1°C. The city itself is a conglomeration of around 14 islands that are interconnected with approximately 50 bridges.

 Out and about the entire city is plenty of attractions.
-These range from historical sites like the Gamla Stan, the Stockholm Royal Palace, the Skansen open-air museum and the Vasa maritime museum.
+The attractions range from historical sites like the Gamla Stan, the Stockholm Royal Palace, the Skansen open-air museum and the Vasa maritime museum.

 These are open in the winter for you to pop in and sightsee.

 These facilities are heated and appropriately equipped to deal with the harsh temperatures.
-You, therefore, are guaranteed some comfort notwithstanding the harsh weather.
+You, therefore, are guaranteed some comfort notwithstanding the severe weather.

 What’s more?
 Stockholm’s infrastructure is also super enough to allow for easy transportation out and about the area.